John-Cassidy/node-natours/README.md

 > Confirm user email address after first creating account
 > Keep user logged in with refresh tokens
 > Implement two-factor authentication Prevent parameter pollution causing Uncaught Exceptions

+#### install cross site forgery and data sanitation security packages

+npm i express-mongo-sanitize
+npm i xss-clean

+#### install hpp package to remove array paramaters passed in

+if you pass in sort=price&sort=duration, then node will create a sort[]. this package will keep this as a single object, not an array.

+npm i hpp